 Here’s what you should consider when buying a standard vacuum cleaner.

-Cordless vacs are lightweight battery-powered cleaners in the shape of a broom.
+Cordless stick vacs are lightweight battery-powered cleaners.
 A rotary brush sweeps dirt into a dust container.
 The brush is powered by a small electric motor or a turbine (“turbo”) in the cleaner’s airstream.
 Dirt dislodged by the rotary brush is puffed away by the suction’s draft and deposited in the dust container.

 Handhelds aren’t designed to replace a conventional vacuum cleaner.
 They’re for tidying up spills.
 They’re surprisingly good – as long as you use them for what they’re intended.
 That means cleaning up dirt and spills on hard floors or the surface of carpets, and picking up pet hairs.
 They’re not for getting ingrained dirt out of carpet.